dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 > **Note**
 >
-> Previous to 2.28, installed apps would only be stored on the instace's
+> Previous to 2.28, installed apps would only be stored on the instance's
 > local filesystem.

 If the DHIS2 instance has been configured to use cloud storage, apps